How Much Do Drayage Companies Near Me Really Cost? (2024 Port Data)

 Why U.S. Port Trucking Companies Are Facing a Capacity Crunch

-Challenge | Impact | Solution |
+| Challenge | Impact | Solution |

-CARB compliance deadlines | 38% of CA drayage trucks non-compliant | Seek 2024-compliant fleets |
+| CARB compliance deadlines | 38% of California drayage trucks are non-compliant | Engage fleets compliant with 2024 regulations |

-Chassis shortages | 72-hour wait times at major ports | Pre-book pool chassis |
+| Chassis shortages | Wait times up to 72 hours at major ports | Pre-book pooled chassis to avoid delays |

-Driver retention | 42% turnover rate in port trucking | Use established carriers |
+| Driver retention | 42% turnover rate in port trucking drivers | Partner with well-established carriers |

 The 5-Step Checklist for Choosing Drayage Companies Near Me

-- Ask about PierPass night gate availability
+- Inquire about PierPass night gate availability to extend operational hours

 How Port Trucking Companies Save 28% on Intermodal Costs